Sorry, this website is not ready for mobile preview. Make sure to check on Desktop for now.

 Neutrophil Assays

-RoukenBio’s in vitro neutrophil assays use primary neutrophils isolated from fresh whole blood to assess functional responses relevant to inflammatory, autoimmune, and oncology programmes.
-Their platforms enable detailed evaluation of neutrophil activation and effector mechanisms, including phagocytosis, degranulation, migration, and antibody‑dependent cellular cytotoxicity (ADCC).
+In vitro neutrophil assays use primary neutrophils isolated from fresh whole blood to assess functional responses relevant to inflammatory, autoimmune, and oncology programs.
+These platforms enable detailed evaluation of neutrophil activation and effector mechanisms, including phagocytosis, degranulation, migration, and antibody-dependent cellular cytotoxicity (ADCC).

 Macrophage Assays

-RoukenBio’s in vitro macrophage assays support drug development by enabling detailed assessment of macrophage function across health and disease.
-Using monocyte‑derived macrophages, they generate and polarise distinct macrophage populations to reflect disease‑relevant states, including pro‑ and anti‑inflammatory phenotypes.
+In vitro macrophage assays support drug development by enabling detailed assessment of macrophage function across health and disease.
+Using monocyte-derived macrophages, distinct macrophage populations are generated and polarised to reflect disease-relevant states, including pro- and anti-inflammatory phenotypes.

-RoukenBio’s tumour cell assays support oncology research and therapeutic development by providing access to a broad range of immortalised tumour cell lines and bespoke cell line engineering capabilities.
-Their platforms enable the generation or selection of disease‑relevant cancer cell targets that can be incorporated into immune cell and co‑culture assays to evaluate therapeutic activity in a biologically relevant context.
-These tailored tumour cell assay systems deliver insights into tumour biology and mechanisms of action, supporting the development and characterisation of novel cancer therapies.
+Tumor cell assays support oncology research and therapeutic development by providing access to a broad range of immortalized tumor cell lines and bespoke cell line engineering capabilities.
+These platforms enable the generation or selection of disease-relevant cancer cell targets that can be incorporated into immune cell and co-culture assays to evaluate therapeutic activity in a biologically relevant context.
+These tailored tumor cell assay systems deliver insights into tumor biology and mechanisms of action, supporting the development and characterization of novel cancer therapies.

 Granulocyte Assays

-RoukenBio’s granulocyte assays support immunological therapeutic development by enabling functional assessment of key granulocyte populations, including mast cells, eosinophils, and basophils.
-Drawing on deep expertise in granulocyte biology, their scientists design bespoke in vitro assays to evaluate how candidate therapeutics impact granulocyte viability, activation, and immune function.
-These platforms are particularly relevant to inflammatory, allergic, and immune‑mediated disease programmes.
+Granulocyte assays support immunological therapeutic development by enabling functional assessment of key granulocyte populations, including mast cells, eosinophils, and basophils.
+Drawing on deep expertise in granulocyte biology, bespoke in vitro assays evaluate how candidate therapeutics impact granulocyte viability, activation, and immune function.
+These platforms are particularly relevant to inflammatory, allergic, and immune-mediated disease programs.

 Whole Blood Assays

-RoukenBio’s whole blood assays enable physiologically relevant assessment of immune responses by preserving the full cellular and soluble complexity of human blood.
-Using fresh whole blood from a large, recallable donor pool with defined Fc receptor genotypes and HLA status, our platforms support phenotypic and functional analyses without the need for prior cell isolation.
-These assays are well suited for cytokine release, cytotoxicity, and immune activation studies, providing translational insights into therapeutic mechanisms of action and safety across a range of immunology and drug development programmes.
+Whole blood assays enable physiologically relevant assessment of immune responses by preserving the full cellular and soluble complexity of human blood.
+Using fresh whole blood from a large, recallable donor pool with defined Fc receptor genotypes and HLA status, these platforms support phenotypic and functional analyses without the need for prior cell isolation.
+They are well suited for cytokine release, cytotoxicity, and immune activation studies, providing translational insights into therapeutic mechanisms of action and safety across a range of immunology and drug development programs.

 Let’s Make Biologics & Diagnostics Together